mitchpaulus/neobem/doc/reference.inc.md

 nbem sub_folder/in.nbem
 ```

-The string can also be a normal Internet URL.
+The URI can also be a normal Internet URL.
 For example, you can test
 an example file from GitHub.

 ```neobem